Categories:

 expr

-An expression of string type (e.g. VARCHAR) that holds valid JSON information.
+An expression of string type (for example, VARCHAR) that holds valid JSON information.

 Returns

-The returned value is of type VARIANT and contains a JSON document.
+Returns a value of type VARIANT that contains a JSON document.

 • This function supports an input expression with a maximum size of 8 MB compressed.

-• If the PARSE_JSON function is called with an empty string, or with a string containing only whitespace characters, then the function returns NULL (rather than throwing an error), even though an empty string is not valid JSON.
-This allows processing to continue rather than abort if some inputs are empty strings.
+• If the PARSE_JSON function is called with an empty string, or with a string containing only whitespace characters, then the function returns NULL (rather than raising an error), even though an empty string isn’t valid JSON.
+This behavior allows processing to continue rather than aborting if some inputs are empty strings.

 • If the input is NULL, the output is also NULL.
-However, if the input string is 'null', then it is interpreted as a JSON null value so that the result is not SQL NULL, but a valid VARIANT value containing null.
-An example is included in the Examples section below.
+However, if the input string is 'null', then it is interpreted as a JSON null value so that the result isn’t SQL NULL, but instead a valid VARIANT value containing null.
+See the example below.

-• When parsing decimal numbers, PARSE_JSON attempts to preserve exactness of the representation by treating 123.45 as NUMBER(5,2), not as a DOUBLE.
-However, numbers using scientific notation (e.g. 1.2345e+02) or numbers which cannot be stored as fixed-point decimals due to range or scale limitations are stored as DOUBLE.
-Because JSON does not represent values such as TIMESTAMP, DATE, TIME, or BINARY natively, these have to be represented as strings.
+• When parsing decimal numbers, PARSE_JSON attempts to preserve the exactness of the representation by treating 123.45 as NUMBER(5,2), not as a DOUBLE value.
+However, numbers that use scientific notation (for example, 1.2345e+02), or numbers that cannot be stored as fixed-point decimals due to range or scale limitations, are stored as DOUBLE values.
+Because JSON does not represent values such as TIMESTAMP, DATE, TIME, or BINARY natively, these values must be represented as strings.

 • In JSON, an object (also called a “dictionary” or a “hash”) is an unordered set of key-value pairs.